KenKundert/epstein/README.rst

 the model that suggests Epstein does not understand the model, or even modeling in general.
 As such, his conclusion is spurious and must be ignored.

+The effect of extending the model to 0 is to mislead.
+The added data is of no consequence, but its addition makes the problem seem less worrisome.
+Even if true, all it says is that without CO₂ in the atmosphere our world would be a frozen ball.
+That is not in dispute, nor is it our concern.
+The question is what is the effect of increasing atmospheric CO₂ by 50%.
+That is not answered by either graph, and so there is no real reason to include this section at all.

 It is not surprising the Epstein misinterpreted the model.
 One cannot be an expert in every field.
 It is surprising that he did not appear to confirm his conclusion with those that are knowledgeable in the field.
 Certainly a quick